 In any case, I didn’t have any language for this then.
 I was a child.
 This degree and type of change, unbeknownst to me at the time, required a great deal of adaptation.
 Being smart in school was not sexy then like it is now and parents seeem to like to brag about their smart kids but they rarely see (and they’ll never share) the down sides.

-I remember it literally like it was yesterday: Mr. Johnson, a short and stocky team leader straight out of the Lollipop Guild, huge sideburns/chops and all, abruptly launched into a passionate lecture on the concept of adaptation.
-Using chimpanzees as his hook, specifically how they never sleep in the same place twice, he described how chimps make a new nest for themselves every night and how this is fascinating.
+I remember it literally like yesterday: Mr. Johnson, a short and stocky team leader straight out of the Lollipop Guild, huge sideburns/chops and all, abruptly launched into a passionate lecture on the concept of adaptation.
+In a thick, green wool coat, smelling of pipe smoke, and leaning way back in his chair, he used chimpanzees as the hook, specifically how they never sleep in the same place twice, he described how chimps make a new nest for themselves every night and how this is fascinating.

 He went on at length to nudge those of us in class to imagine what that would be like and he said this a lot: